Wick R. Miller Collection

 The Wick R. Miller Collection (WRMC) refers to the set of materials collected and created by Wick Miller during the time he worked with the Shoshone and Goshute communities.
-All the materials in the Wick R. Miller collection have been or are being digitized and documented using the E-MELD best practice guidelines (http://emeld.org/school/index.html).
-The WRMC materials include: Audio Recordings, Binders, Notebooks and Transcriptions, which we are currently in the process of revising.
+The WRMC materials include: audio recordings of ethnographic stories, traditional stories, binders, notebooks, fieldnotes, and transcriptions.
+All the materials in the Wick R. Miller collection have been or are being digitized and documented using the E-MELD best practice guidelines for safe and long-term archival access.

-The central component of the Wick R. Miller collection is audio recordings made by Wick of Native American speakers produced during the years 1966–1972.
-Topics of the narratives include coyote stories, stories about the speakers’ early lives at the turn of the century, how things were done in the old days, family histories and songs.
+The central component of the WRMC collection is audio recordings made by Wick of Native American speakers produced during the years 1966–1972.
+Topics of the narratives include coyote stories, stories about the speakers’ early lives at the turn of the century, how things were done in the old days, and family histories and songs.

 There are 151 reel-to-reel tapes in the following languages: Shoshoni, Comanche, Kawaiisu, Panamint, Guarijio, Tarahumara, Lillooet, some Australian Aboriginal languages and English.
 Additionally, there are 13 cassette tapes in the following languages: Shoshoni, Kawaiisu, Comanche, Western Mono, Guarijio and English.
 These tapes have all been digitized and remastered for preservation.

 Maud Moon (nee McGill), was born at Chin Creek, Nevada in 1884.
 Her mother was from the Dolly Varden, a low mountain range about 40 miles to the north of the present-day Confederated Tribes of the Goshute Reservation.
 Her father was from Waatoya, just west of the Reservation.
 She did not know her maternal grandparents but her paternal grandparents were from the "other side”, west of Waatoya.
 Her husband was from Skull Valley, Utah.